-The applicant for New Zealand type acceptance of the Model 208B was from Island Air Ltd dated 1 October 1996.
+There have been examples of the Cessna 208 in New Zealand prior to 1995 when Part 21 was introduced, and those particular model years or serial number ranges were therefore deemed to have a type acceptance certificate under the transitional arrangements of Part 21 Appendix A(c).
+This first application for New Zealand type acceptance under Part 21B was for the Model 208B from Island Air Ltd dated 1 October 1996.
 Island Air is the company formed by Parakai Aviation to operate the Caravan on the Great Barrier Island route.
 (A previous application had been made by the manufacturer for NZ validation of the 208B in a letter dated 24 July 1991, but this was not followed up by registration of a First-of-Type example and thus was not completed under NZCAR B.9.)
 The Model 208 was originally certificated in New Zealand on 14 November 1985.
 The first examples were ZK-SFA and SFB, serial numbers 051 and 059 respectively, operated by Cook Strait Skyferry.
 The Cessna 208 Series is a high wing unpressurised all metal single-engine turbine powered aircraft with fixed undercarriage and seating for up to fourteen occupants.